Welcome to

 Lacie Lowry

-Lacie Lowry is the weekday morning anchor for News 9 television in Oklahoma City.
-She also has her own weekly segment called The Outdoor Life with Lacie Lowry — showcasing her outdoor adventures in Oklahoma of hunting, fishing, hiking, and biking.
-Lacie started hunting 10 years ago and absolutely fell in love with it.
+Lacie Lowry is the weekday morning anchor for News 9 television in Oklahoma City where she showcases her outdoor adventures of hunting and fishing.
 She’s constantly learning new things about our hunting heritage and loves to share that knowledge with others.
-Lacie also donates her time to several hunting non-profit organizations to help recruit more hunters in our great state.
+Lacie also donates her time to several hunting non-profit organizations to help recruit more hunters in our great state

 Leah Lowe